7up-charsi/code-gallery/README.md

 # **Code Gallery**

-A curated collection of my personal projects and code examples, showcasing my skills and expertise in various technologies and domains.
+A curated collection of my personal practice projects, showcasing my skills and expertise in Web Front-end.
 This repository serves as a portfolio of my coding journey, highlighting my passion for learning, creativity, and problem-solving.

 Inside, you'll find a range of projects, from small experiments to full-fledged applications, demonstrating my abilities in: